aritra-codes/valorant-autotracker/README.md

 # ❤️ Credits

-Big thanks to [Henrik-3](https://github.com/Henrik-3) and his [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api) for making this project possible.
+- Big thanks to [Henrik-3](https://github.com/Henrik-3) and his [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api) for making this project possible.
-Also massive thanks to [Tom Schimansky](https://github.com/TomSchimansky) with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for making the UI possible.
+- Massive thanks to [Tom Schimansky](https://github.com/TomSchimansky) with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for making the UI possible.

 ---

 # Message for Riot Games

+This application does not modify Valorant in any way.
+It only makes a request to the [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api) to get user and match data.
+If you have any problems with this project, please send me an email at aritra8.codes@gmail.com.